 While you can re-use your soil by refreshing it with some Guanokalong Complete mix, or other organic powders, we recommend you use a fresh batch of soil for every cycle; limiting the chances of disease spreading across cycles or particular nutrients becoming depleted which will negatively affect yields.

-If you’re unsure which soil is best suited for your plant requirements and technique, get in touch with our specialist team who can advise you on the best solution for your budget and experience level.
+If you’re unsure which soil is best suited for your plant requirements and technique, email us or call our specialist team on 0800 085 7995 who can advise you on the best solution for your budget and experience level.